JoshPaulie/welcome-to-osrs/src/01_Skills.md

 > What Quests should I do?
 > [Check out the Optimal Quest here](https://oldschool.runescape.wiki/w/Optimal_quest_guide#Quests)

-The most efficient way to level a skill is (contrary to Reddit's opinion) is entirely up to you.
+The most efficient way to level a skill is (contrary to Reddit's opinion) entirely up to you.
 Again, some methods are more engaging (read: sweaty) and others can be done from your phone while at the Doctor's office.

 Check the [OldSchool wiki](https://oldschool.runescape.wiki/w/Skills) to see the various methods you can try.